pedramzs/SSVEP-based-BCI/README.md

-# SSVEP
-SSVEP-based BCI for Robot Control
+# SSVEP-based BCI for Robot Control

 This project was a simpler approach for the data recording and processing in this paper: